openhatch/oh-mainline/docs/contributor/login_team_agreement.rst

 specifically for the purpose of serving the webapps of OpenHatch itself, whose goal is to help OSS projects get new contributors.
 Using your login account to create private 'vanity' pages on Openhatch Servers is discouraged.
-(Obviously, the OpenHatch web app itself promotes some web app.)
+(Obviously, the OpenHatch web app itself provides a way to create vanity pages; you may use that.)

 **Homedir**: If you receive an email notification that your homedir is large and that more free space is needed then please promptly take action.
 The Login Team